Boca Raton Healthcare Fraud Defense Lawyers

 10. Engaging Highly-Experienced Defense Counsel Early in the Process is the Key to Avoiding Unnecessary Consequences.

 At Oberheiden, P.C., we have a proven track record of successfully defending clients during federal healthcare fraud audits and investigations.
-We have resolved the majority of our clients’ cases without charges being filed, and to date we have resolved every False Claims Act investigation we have handled without any civil or criminal liability for our client.
-With a defense team that includes several former DOJ prosecutors, we off our clients centuries of combined experience on both sides of high-stakes federal healthcare fraud matters.
+We have resolved the majority of our clients’ cases without charges being filed, and to date, we have resolved every False Claims Act investigation we have handled without any civil or criminal liability for our client.
+With a defense team that includes several former DOJ prosecutors, we are highly experienced on both sides of high-stakes federal healthcare fraud matters.

 Frequently Asked Questions